Frequently Asked Questions

 Definitely!
-Anytime is a good time to take a Devour Seville food tour while staying in Seville.
+Anytime is a good time to take a Madrid Food Tour while staying in Madrid.
 But if it works for your schedule, it’s best to take the tour at the beginning of your trip.
 Why?
-As well as feeding our guests delicious food and fun facts during the tour, part of our goal is to give you the tools you to tackle eating in Seville all on your own.
+As well as feeding our guests delicious food and fun facts during the tour, part of our goal is to give you the tools you to tackle eating in Madrid all on your own.
 After our tour you’ll be able to lead your own self-guided tour with the recommendations of your guide.
-Also, we give all our guests our Devouring Seville mini-guide, which is packed with our top recommendations for eating in the city.
+Also, when you book, you’ll receive our Devouring Madrid mini-guide, which is packed with our top recommendations for eating in the city.

 We aim to fill bellies and minds and so our tours are so much more than a just a tasting experience!
 Your guide will tell you about the city, its history, monuments, and food evolution.
 During your experience you will learn loads about local culinary history, the current food scene, typical plates, and ingredients.

 All tour tickets must be purchased in advance through this website.
 We don’t allow walk-ups or cash payments on the day.
 You can book a tour through this website up until one hour before the tour start time.
 But our tours do often sell out in advance, and we’d hate you to miss out so to ensure you get the time and date you want, please book well in advance.

 When you book your tour through our secure booking system, you will be able to pay with credit card.

 Of course you can!
 One of the great things about our tours is the chance to meet other fellow foodies.
 And while we do require at least two guests for a tour to take place, we certainly don’t discriminate against solo travellers.
 If for any reason you’re the only person booked on a tour, we’ll get in touch and switch you over to another time or tour (if possible) or we’ll provide a full refund.